newrelic/terraform-provider-newrelic/website/docs/d/service_level_alert_helper.html.markdown

 # Data Source: newrelic\_service\_level\_alert\_helper

-Use this data source to obtain necessary fields to set up alerts on your service levels.
-It can be used for a `custom` alert_typein order to set up an alert with custom tolerated budget consumption and custom evaluation period or for recommended ones like `fast_burn`.
+Use this data source to obtain the necessary fields to set up alerts on your service levels.
+It can be used for a `custom` alert_type in order to set up an alert with custom tolerated budget consumption and custom evaluation period or for recommended ones like `fast_burn`.

 ## Example Usage

-Firstly set up your service level objective, we recommend to use local variables for th `target` and `time_window.rolling.count`, as tehy are also necessary for the helper.
+Firstly set up your service level objective, we recommend to use local variables for the `target` and `time_window.rolling.count`, as they are also necessary for the helper.

 ```hcl
 locals {